-The compressor must be handled in the vertical position (maximum 15-degree offset from vertical).
+The compressor must be handled in the vertical position (maximum 15 degree offset from vertical).
 Should the compressor be handled in an upside down position, its suitability for its use can not be guaranteed.

-Improper Handling!
+Compressor Damage!

-Improper handling of the compressor resulting from being handled or transported in the upside position, dropped or tipped over could result in internal damage to the compressor and it is recommended that the compressor not be put into service.
+Failure to follow instructions below could result in internal damage to compressor.

+Avoid improper handling of compressor such as transporting or dropping the compressor upsidedown.
+It is recommended that a damaged compressor not be placed into service.
 Damage to compressor or packaging should be reported to the shipper immediately.